hadenlabs/docker-activemq/docs/releasing.md

 ## Bump a new version

-Make a new version of docker-template in the following steps:
+Make a new version of docker-activemq in the following steps:

 ### Generate version major